-Leicester, Leicestershire and Rutland cover a area of more than 979 square miles.
+Our purpose is Safer People, Safer Places in both Leicester, Leicestershire and Rutland cover an area of more than 979 square miles.
 It has a network of major motorways, an international airport, large scale businesses, buildings of historical importance and protected wildlife sites.